TranscendComputing/TopStack/CONTRIBUTING.md

 # Contributing to TopStack

 Would you like to contribute something to TopStack?
 Fantastic? **Here's how you can help.**
-Want to hack on Docker?
-Awesome!
-Here are instructions to get you started.
-They are probably not perfect, please let us know if anything feels wrong or incomplete.
+These instructions are not perfect, please let us know if you find anything wrong or incomplete.

 ## How to report issues & request enhancements